Oriental College, Patna City

-Oriental College, Patna City is a minority degree college in Bihar, India.
-It is constituent unit of Patliputra University.
+Oriental College is a minority degree college in Patna City, Bihar, India.
+It is affiliated with Patliputra University.
 College offers Senior secondary education, Undergraduate degree in Arts, Science, Commerce and conducts some vocational courses.

 History

 The college was established on 21 April 1964 with a goal of providing higher education on par with standard.
 It is a parent body of the Mohammadan Education Committee, Patna, which was founded in 1882.

 Degrees and courses

 College offers the following degrees and courses.